 - Jesus rode into Jerusalem on an ass, fulfilling prophecy, and, “These things understood not his disciples at the first: but when Jesus was glorified, then remembered they that these things were written of him, and that they had done these things unto him” [John 12:16].

 - John 13:21-30 is an example of a prophetic word staring us in the face, and yet we cannot see it at the time.
-This one relates to Jesus foretelling his betrayal and providing a blatant clue as to his betrayer, and yet the other disciples not understanding the events unfolding before their eyes at the time.
+This one relates to Jesus foretelling his betrayal and providing a blatant clue as to his betrayer, and yet the other disciples did not understand the events unfolding before their eyes at the time.

 - Even when directed at us personally, we seem to be powerless to alter a truly prophetic word.
 Peter was told he would deny the Lord three times before the crowing of the cock on the next morning, and sure enough, it came to pass (John 13:38, 18:27).